eevanwong/6-Degrees-of-NBA/README.md

 ## Updates that are currently being implemented

+- Reorganizing components (actions, hooks, etc.)
+- Use Docker for easier sharing and deployment of neo4j database
 - Unit testing with Jest
 - User Authentication to hold favourite players/ pairings
-- Use Docker for easier sharing and deployment of neo4j database

 ##